AndreArtus/anko/doc/SQLITE.md

 ## Creating and dropping tables

-With Anko you can easily create new tables and drop existing.
+With Anko you can easily create new tables and drop existing ones.
 The syntax is straightforward.

 ```kotlin
 database.use {